 Continuing in attractive forest the way skirts pocket meadows to the left before skirting a nice small meadow to your right.
-The route then briefly reenters forest before popping out upon a wide open area.
+The route then briefly reenters the forest before popping out upon a wide-open area.
 Here at 3.0 miles you’ve reached Deer Lake-but you’d never know it in the dead of winter.
 It appears more like a big frozen meadow.
 Surrounded by towering subalpine firs the scene is quite serene.
-Wander around the lake basin leaving your tracks in freshly fallen snow-and look for the tracks of those that have passed before you, both two and four legged travelers.
-You won’t get any alpine views here, but the subalpine forest embracing the lake and open basin blanketed in white is quite visually appealing.
+Wander around the lake basin leaving your tracks in freshly fallen snow-and look for the tracks of those that have passed before you, both two and four-legged travelers.
+You won’t get any alpine views here, but the subalpine forest embracing the lake and open basin blanketed in white are quite visually appealing.

 Once you’re content exploring Deer and Sand lakes, return the way you came.
 Upon reaching Leech Lake; either retrace your initial approach or turn right and return to the Yurt via the northern shore of the lake.
 If you opt for this route, it adds a mere .3 mile to the trip and provides some nice views of Spiral Butte and the White Pass Ski Area.

 Trailhead at Yurt: N46 38.379 W121 23.465

 Q: Can I take my dog with me to snowshoe to Deer Lake?